Kwame Onwuachi

 Kwame Onwuachi (/ˈkwɑːmi ənˈwɑːtʃi/; born November 11, 1989) is an American chef.
 He was a contestant on Top Chef (season 13) in 2015.

 He has opened several restaurants including Shaw Bijou, Kith and Kin, Tatiana and Dōgon.
-In 2019, the James Beard Foundation named him "Rising Star Chef of the year."
+In 2019, the James Beard Foundation named him "Rising Star Chef of the Year."

 Early life and education

 Born on Long Island in New York, Onwuachi spent most of his childhood growing up in The Bronx.
+His mother, who is of Louisiana-Creole heritage, is a chef who operated a catering company from home.
+His father is a Nigerian who migrated to the United States in the 1950s.

 At the age of 10, his mother sent him to live with his grandfather in Nigeria for two years so that he could "learn respect."
+There, he helped raise livestock and cultivate vegetables, and learned to utilize every ingredient and part of the animal in food.

 Onwuachi was expelled from several schools for behavioral issues and eventually graduated from Bronx Leadership Academy, a public charter high school in the city.
 After graduation, he attended the University of Bridgeport but was expelled for dealing drugs.

 Career

 Early career

 After his expulsion, Onwuachi moved in 2010 to live with his mother in Baton Rouge, Louisiana, where he was hired to cook on a boat serving crews cleaning up the Deepwater Horizon oil spill.
 Reintroduced to cooking, he returned to New York City that November, waiting tables at Tom Colicchio's Craft before opening a catering service.
 In 2012, he enrolled at The Culinary Institute of America in Hyde Park, New York.
 During culinary school, Onwuachi worked an externship at Per Se.
 After graduating with an Associate's Degree in Culinary Arts, he worked as a line cook at Eleven Madison Park.